-- 1. After a period of interruption/suspension on health grounds reached by mutual consent, the decision as to whether to permit the student to return to study will be made by a manager in Student Support Services along with the Head of Department.
-There will also be a fitness to return review following a mental health section. - 2.
-To this end, a manager in Student Support Services, in consultation with the Department, will identify the issues of concern the University has in respect of the student's fitness to study.
-The Student Support Services manager will contact the relevant medical professional for an assessment of the student's ability to manage the demands of studying at University, drawing attention to the nature and extent of the student's previous problems and the University's concerns about them. - 3.
-Similarly, if the issues related to living in Halls of Residence rather than an academic context, the Student Support Services manager will contact the relevant medical professional for an assessment of the student's ability to live independently and look after and care for themselves, drawing attention to the abilities and skills needed by a student to live successfully in university accommodation. - 4.
+- 1. After a period of interruption/suspension on health grounds reached by mutual consent, the decision as to whether to permit the student to return to study will be made by a manager in Student Support and Success along with the Head of Faculty/School.
+There will also be a fitness to return review following an interruption/suspension due to significant mental health or other health concerns. - 2.
+To this end, a manager in Student Support and Success, in consultation with the faculty/school, will identify the issues of concern the University has in respect of the student's fitness to study.
+The Head of Wellbeing, or nominated representative, will contact the relevant medical professional for an assessment of the student's ability to manage the demands of studying at University, drawing attention to the nature and extent of the student's previous challenges and the University's concerns about them. - 3.
+Similarly, if the issues related to living in Halls of Residence, the Head of Wellbeing, or nominated representative will contact the relevant medical professional for an assessment of the student's ability to live independently and look after and care for themselves, drawing attention to the abilities and skills needed by a student to live successfully in university accommodation. - 4.
 Students will only be permitted to return if, after receiving medical advice, the University is satisfied that the individual is fit to study and able to comply with any conditions imposed on their return. - 5.
 For suspensions made by the Chief Operating Officer, the same medical evidence will normally be required to inform the Chief Operating Officer in deciding if the suspension may be lifted. - 6.
-In cases where the University has any continuing concerns about the individual's fitness to study, a medical examination will be required in order to properly evaluate the student's current state and provide a second medical opinion.
-If this is the case, the University will nominate a doctor/specialist and cover the cost. - 7.
-In any case where a student returns to study following the implementation of the fitness to study procedure, the University may decide that there should be regular review meetings with the student that can be used to monitor and support a return to study plan.
-If so, the student must provide their continued cooperation in this respect, and such review meetings may continue for part or all of their remaining time at University.
+In cases where the University has any continuing concerns about the individual's fitness to study, a medical examination will be required in order to comprehensively evaluate the student's current state and provide a second medical opinion.
+If this is the case, the University will nominate an appropriate doctor/specialist and cover the cost. - 7.
+Where a student returns to study following the implementation of the fitness to study procedure, the University may decide that the student should attend regular review meetings with an appropriate staff member in Student Support and Success to monitor and support a return to study plan.
+If so, the student will be expected to co-operate in this respect, and such review meetings may continue for part or all of their remaining time at University.